 A. A list with the students who have purchased lunch is printed every day.
 Students without tickets are asked to look through the list to find their name.
-If their name is not on the list, the student is offered a sandwich and a drink.
+If their name is not on the list, the student is offered a lunch and a note sent home with amount owed.
+No child will be denied lunch.